-The WIGF program is intended to meet the challenges of educating contemporary PhD-level scientists and engineers.
-A primary goals is to ensure interdisciplinary exposure and also provide appropriate depth of knowledge in chosen disciplines.
-The WIGF program supports institutionalization of the doctoral student cohort model developed as part of the UF Adaptive Management of Water Wetlands and Watersheds IGERT program, and will further develop a supportive environment for integrative research, training, and education in water-related sciences and engineering at UF.
+The WIGF program is intended to meet the challenges of educating contemporary PhD-level researches in water-related disciplines.
+A primary goal is to ensure interdisciplinary exposure and also provide appropriate depth of knowledge in chosen disciplines.
+The WIGF program is intended to provide a supportive environment for integrative research, training, and education in water-related disciplines UF.